jielabs/CarND-Traffic-Sign-Classifier-Project/report.md

        [40, 32, 16,  1, 11]], dtype=int32))
 ```

 The problem is the values of logits are already too big, so the softmax pushes the values to extreme (either very close to 1 or 0).
 I guess the problem is the weights in the nets (especially the fully connected layers) are too large.
-One solution is to use L2 regularization on the weights for the optimization to shrink the weights.
-But due to the time limit, I didn't try this idea yet.
+One possible solution is to use L2 regularization on the weights for the optimization to shrink the weights.